krishbudhia/unispace/README.md

-# 🌐 UniSpace – University Club Exploration Platform
+# 🌐 UniSpace – University Club Exploration Website

-UniSpace is a web-based platform that enables university students to explore **technical** and **non-technical clubs** easily.
+UniSpace is a web-based platform that allows students to explore **technical and non-technical university clubs**.
-It provides a centralized space to discover clubs, learn about their activities, and engage with campus communities.
+The application is built using **HTML, CSS, Node.js, Express.js, and EJS** for dynamic rendering.

 ---

 ## 🚀 Features

-- Explore **Technical Clubs** (Coding, Robotics, AI, Development, etc.)
+- Explore **Technical Clubs**
-- Explore **Non-Technical Clubs** (Cultural, Sports, Music, Photography, etc.)
+- Explore **Non-Technical Clubs**
+- Cultural and Social club sections
-- Clean and responsive user interface
+- Clean and responsive UI
-- Simple and fast navigation
-- Backend routing using Express.js
+- Dynamic pages using EJS templates
+- Organized CSS for different sections

 ---